Manaslu

 Manalsu, standing at 26,781 feet in the heart of the Nepalese Himalayas, is one of the world’s premier 8000 meter peaks.
 It is unique among the Himalayan giants in that an expedition to its summit is an achievable undertaking for ambitious intermediate climbers, making it the perfect entrance into the world of high-altitude Himalayan climbing.
 Manaslu is an excellent stepping stone towards Mount Everest, along with being a remarkable climb in its own right.

 While the challenge of high-altitude climbing cannot be underestimated, the technical nature of the ascent is moderate.
-Our route is composed of snow slopes with short sections of ice and rock scrambling, using occasional fixed ropes for speed and safety.
+Our route is composed of snow slopes with short sections of ice and rock scrambling, using occasional fixed ropes for speed and risk mitigation.
 We climb in classic Himalayan expedition style, employing Sherpa who assist with load carrying and camp preparation.
 The assistance of expert Sherpa, many of whom have guided with us on Mount Everest, greatly increases our chances of success.
 We move up and down the mountain a series of times while establishing camps and acclimating to the extreme altitude.
 Supplemental oxygen is used for the summit attempt and while sleeping at High Camp.
 We build in extra days in our itinerary for inclement weather and slow acclimatization.
 The relatively short duration of the climb adds to the attraction of this tremendous ascent.

 This year’s climb will be led by legendary Ben Jones, our Mount Everest Lead Guide.